KdotJPG/OpenSimplex2/README.md

 #### TODO:

-* 4D noise
+* 4D OpenSimplex2F and OpenSimplex2S
 * More language ports
-* Move radius into unified constant
+* Move radius into unified constant (for Area Generators in particular)
 * Pull some of the explanation from [the reddit post](https://www.reddit.com/r/VoxelGameDev/comments/ee94wg/supersimplex_the_better_opensimplex_new_gradient/) into this readme.

 #### Maybe TODO: